ka-chang/StateLegiscraper/README.md

 1. Open Google Chrome
 2. At the top right corner of the browser, click the settings tab (three vertical dots ⋮)
 3. Navigate down to Help > About Google Chrome
-4. Your Google Chrome version is listed on the top of the page
+4. Your Google Chrome version is listed on the top of the page.
+For example:

 <img src="doc/readme_chrome.png">